goodwid/express-mongo-rest-api/LAB.md

 In your assignment submission add a comment that includes how long it took to complete and a reflection on the process.

+REST API testing required, you may not have any logically unit testable code.

 ## Bonus